oracle-livelabs/database/tmm-run-sample-apps/adb-provision/adb-provision.md

    You must protect this file to prevent unauthorized database access.

-7. Unzip the wallet file.
+7. Unzip the wallet file into the Database_Wallet folder.
 Replace the file name in following example code based on your environment.

     ```text
     <copy>
-    unzip Wallet_Department1DB.zip
+    unzip Wallet_Department1DB.zip -d <path to Database_Wallet folder>
     <copy>
     ```

-    The files are extracted to a folder.

-8. Copy the wallet files that you have extracted to the `/home/oracle/OTMM/otmm-22.3/samples/xa/java/department-helidon/Database_Wallet/` folder.
+8. Extract the wallet files to the `/home/oracle/OTMM/otmm-22.3/samples/xa/java/department-helidon/Database_Wallet/` folder.
 This folder contains the source code for the Department 1 participant application.

 ## Task 4: Connect with SQL Worksheet